-Babies of this age...
+Babies at this age…

 • Can see to a distance of 20 to 30cm (just the right distance to focus on mummy or daddy's face when being held!) and will stare raptly at faces